Pyrotechnics Guild International: History

 The Pyrotechnics Guild International was founded in 1969 by Max P. Vander Horck, then publisher of a monthly fireworks newsletter titled "American Pyrotechnist."
-Max envisioned the establishment of an organization for fireworks enthusiasts, whose goal would be not only to educate themselves regarding pyrotechnics, but the media, politicians and public as well.
+Max envisioned the establishment of an organization for fireworks enthusiasts, whose goal was not only to educate themselves regarding pyrotechnics, but the media, politicians, and public as well.

 In March 1969 he announced to his subscribers that membership was available in a newly founded organization called the Pyrotechnics Guild International, and the PGI was born.
 The membership expanded for a few years and in 1974 a formal charter and bylaws were drawn up, officers elected, and formal incorporation accomplished (in Illinois), and the PGI became the PGI, Inc.

 Current membership stands at over 3,500.
 Members are from all walks of life, and range from people with just a passing interest all the way up to hard-core fireworks enthusiasts.
 Many regional clubs have sprung up over the last few years and have their own agenda of fireworks related activities.